 These plants are both heat tolerant and cold tolerant.
 Coral honeysuckle can withstand hard frosts and cold temperatures down to USDA zone 4.
 It prefers medium humidity levels, as high humidity can encourage powdery mildew.

-Coral honeysuckle appreciates acidic fertilizer during its growing seasons.
-It does not require large amounts of fertilizer, so occasionally adding some to the soil is enough to keep this plant healthy.
+Coral honeysuckle appreciates a balanced fertilizer during its growing seasons.
+It does not require large amounts of fertilizer, so adding some to the soil in spring is enough to keep this plant healthy.

 Pruning Coral Honeysuckle